jasona7/langchain_scripts/README.md

-# Langchain AI Python Scripts Repository
+# Langchain AI Python Scripts Repository 🔗🔗

-This repository hosts a collection of Python scripts that showcases the growing end-to-end language model application capabilities of the Langchain Project.
-There are too many applications and use caes to list but some represented here are #hiring, #devSecOps, and #CyberSecurity.
+This repository hosts a collection of Python scripts that showcasing the growing end-to-end language model capabilities of the Langchain Project.
+The Langchain Project represents a growing community of developers integrating AI LLMs and NLP to a quickly growing list of enterprise apps & platforms.
+There are too many applications and use caes to list but some represented here are #hiring, #devSecOps, and #CyberSecurity.  please enjoy exploring.

 https://github.com/hwchase17/langchain